raspberrypilearning/sense-hat-data-logger/en/step_3.md

 	return sense_data
 ```
 --- /hint --- --- hint ---
-- You can add the three orientation readings and add them to the list.
+- You can get the three orientation readings and add them to the list.
 ```python
 def get_sense_data():
 	sense_data = []